KLMcreator/hypertube/README.md

 - View history
 - Comment while watching the movie
 - Multiple resolutions from different sources
-- French and English language
+- French and English languages
 - 35+ subtitle languages
 - See other users history, likes and comments on their profile
 - Download manager to keep track of the downloading movies